 Compliance with the Net Capital Rule could limit those operations of the brokerage subsidiaries of the Company that require the intensive use of capital, such as underwriting and trading activities and the financing of customer account balances, and also could restrict the Company's ability to withdraw capital from its brokerage subsidiaries, which in turn could limit the Company's ability to pay dividends, repay debt and redeem or purchase shares of its outstanding capital stock.
 Under the Net Capital Rule, broker-dealers are required to maintain certain records and provide the SEC with quarterly reports with respect to, among other things, significant movements of capital, including transfers to a holding company parent or other affiliate.
 The SEC and/or SROs may in certain circumstances restrict the Company's brokerage subsidiaries' ability to withdraw excess net capital and transfer it to the Company or to other Operating Subsidiaries or to expand the Company's business.
-As of December 31, 2023, Oppenheimer and Freedom were in compliance with their regulatory requirements.
+As of December 31, 2024, Oppenheimer and Freedom were in compliance with their regulatory requirements.

 Oppenheimer Europe Ltd. is authorized by the FCA of the United Kingdom to provide investment services under the Investment Firms' Prudential Regime ("IFPR").
-Effective January 2022, IFPR changed its minimum capital requirement, which is now sterling 750,000 (previously it was Euro 730,000).
-Capital ratios are now expressed differently, but are effectively unchanged when comparing performance to required regulatory minimums.
-As of December 31, 2023, Oppenheimer Europe Ltd. was in compliance with its regulatory requirements.
+Effective January 2022, IFPR changed its minimum capital requirement, which is now Sterling 750,000 (previously it was Euro 730,000).
+Oppenheimer Europe Ltd. is required to present the capital requirement in capital ratios, but is effectively unchanged when comparing performance to required regulatory minimums.
+As of December 31, 2024, Oppenheimer Europe Ltd. was in compliance with its regulatory requirements.

 Oppenheimer Investments Asia Limited was approved by the SFC to provide institutional fixed income and equities brokerage services to Hong Kong institutional investors and corporate finance advisory services to Hong Kong institutional clients.
 Oppenheimer Investments Asia Limited is required to maintain Required Liquid Capital of the greater of HKD 3.0 million or 5% of Adjusted Liabilities as defined by the Hong Kong Securities and Futures Financial Resources Rules.
-As of December 31, 2023, Oppenheimer Investments Asia Limited was in compliance with its regulatory requirements.
+As of December 31, 2024, Oppenheimer Investments Asia Limited was in compliance with its regulatory requirements.

 Oppenheimer Trust is a limited purpose trust company licensed by the Delaware State Bank Commissioner to provide fiduciary and related services.
 Oppenheimer Trust is required to maintain capital of \$4.15 million.
-As of December 31, 2023, Oppenheimer Trust was in compliance with its capital requirements.
+As of December 31, 2024, Oppenheimer Trust was in compliance with its capital requirements.